Updated: 16 April 2021

 15.2 Legal Protection (Trade Marking)

-Logo Logo cannot, and does not, warrant that creative concepts we develop will be granted Intellectual Property protection (trade mark registration) in Australia or any other country.
+Logo Logo cannot, and does not, warrant that any creative concepts we develop will be granted Intellectual Property protection (trade mark registration) in Australia or any other country.

 The civil law applicable to these Terms of Engagement is the law of the State of Queensland, Australia.